neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-handshake-specification.md

 ### Version Negotiation

 After identification, a small client-server exchange occurs to determine which version of the messaging protocol to use.
-In this, the client submits exactly four protocol versions encoded as big-endian 32-bit unsigned integers.
+In this, the client submits exactly **four protocol versions**, each encoded as a **big-endian 32-bit unsigned integer** for a total of **128 bits**.
 Protocol version zero can be used as a placeholder if fewer than four versions are required in the exchange.
-Should a match be found for a version supported by the server, the response will contain that version encoded as a single 32-bit integer.
+Should a match be found for a version supported by the server, the response will contain that version encoded as a **single 32-bit integer**.
 If no match is found, a zero value is returned followed by immediate closure of the connection by the server.

 Within this exchange, a zero value (four zero bytes) always represents "no protocol version".